Dental Crown Silver Spring, MD

 The Dental Crown Process

 Receiving a dental crown is a multi-step process.
 During the first visit, Dr. Rever will consult with you to find the best plan.
 Our team will need to properly prepare your teeth before we can place your new dental crown.
-You may receive a thorough teeth cleaning before and after the procedure.
+You’ll get a thorough tooth cleaning before and after the procedure.

-On the first or second visit with Dr. Rever, we will take a dental impression using the latest digital technology.
+We’ll make a dental impression using the latest digital technology on your first or second visit.
 This will ensure a natural and custom fit to the dental crown without hurting your gum line.
-We will then color-match the restoration to make sure your new crown matches your existing teeth.
+We’ll then color-match the restoration to ensure your new crown matches your teeth.

-Many patients may benefit from the use of porcelain crowns because of their strength and natural aesthetic.
-The patient will receive a temporary crown to protect the tooth from any further damage while we wait for the final product from the dental lab.
+Many patients may benefit from porcelain crowns because of their strength and natural aesthetic.
+The patient will get a temporary crown to protect the tooth from further damage while we wait for the final product from the dental lab.

-During the second visit, your dentist will attach your new crown to your real tooth.
+During the second visit, Dr. David Rever will attach your new crown to your real tooth.
 He may also polish it, giving it a beautiful new finish.
-Dr. Rever will supply patients with the information to properly maintain their new crown.
+Dr. Rever will give detailed instructions on how to take care of your new crowns.
 That’s it!
-Yes, we can place a dental crown in as little as two visits to the dentist.
+Yes, we can place a dental crown in as little as two visits.

 Same-Day Crowns in Silver Spring, MD

-Receiving a crown usually takes a few visits, but due to advancements in dental technology, it is possible to receive same-day crowns.
+Receiving a crown usually takes a few visits, but it’s possible to get same-day crowns at our office because of modern technology.
 Computer-Aided Design/ Computer-Aided Manufacturing or CAD/CAM creates high-quality crowns in a few minutes.

 CAD/CAM creates natural-looking crowns, leaving patients with great results in a short amount of time.
-If you are a good candidate from same-day crowns, Dr. Rever will work with you to develop your perfect smile.
-With the help of the CAD/CAM software, we can design and fabricate your crown while you wait.
+If you’re a good candidate for same-day crowns, Dr. Rever will work with you to develop your perfect smile.
+With the help of CAD/CAM software, we can design and fabricate your crown while you wait.

-We can also use the software to create a mirror-image of the same tooth on the other side of your mouth for the most natural-looking result possible.
+We can also use the software to create a mirror image of the same tooth on the other side of your mouth for the most natural-looking result possible.
 Then, we use a block of dental ceramic in the shade that closely matches your own teeth.
-We will send the computer’s digital design to a milling machine that will carve a crown from ceramic block.
-The result will be new modern restoration in about five minutes.
+We’ll send the computer’s digital design to a milling machine to carve a ceramic block crown.
+The result will be a new modern restoration in about five minutes.

 Types of Tooth Crowns

-Many people are not aware of the different types of tooth crowns.
-Dentists can make a dental crown from different types of materials.
+Many people don’t know about the different types of tooth crowns.
+Dentists can make dental crowns from different types of materials.
 For example, porcelain, gold, porcelain fused to metal (not metal crowns), or a composite resin material.
-We use them to protect a tooth from further damage, or as a cosmetic choice.
-There are several different types that range from the basic to the more complex.
+We use them to protect a tooth from further damage or as a cosmetic choice.
+Several different types range from the basic to the more complex.

 A porcelain crown is the most common type of metal-free crown.
-Porcelain crowns act like real teeth by having the same appearance and feel as them.
-They are also very strong and durable, and don’t require any special care.
-Advances in modern dentistry removes the need for the use of metal which can discolor the teeth.
+Porcelain crowns act like real teeth with the same appearance and feel.
+They’re also very strong and durable and don’t need special care.
+Advances in modern dentistry remove the need for the use of metal which can discolor the teeth.

 Dental Crowns FAQs